Quick checklist

 Before

-- Create the packet and test document exports.
+- Build the packet and test document exports at least a week before the appointment.

 During

-- Pause to locate the record rather than guessing.
+- Pause to locate the actual record rather than answering from memory.

 After